justinwang-ubc/Keeper-App-build-with-React.js-/README.md

-# Keeper which is a clone of Google Keep so that whenever you have any new ideas then you can simply take a note and add it to your
+#  keeper app build with React.js
-own Keeper app
+which is a clone of Google Keep so that whenever you have any new ideas then you can simply take a note and add it to your own Keeper app. the React framework technologies I am working with are:
-### keeper app build with React.js
+JSX, Components, Props, Mapping Data, Hooks...

 # Getting Started with Create React App